 If you think you might be able to handle the "High Octane or VERY EXTREME Horror Experience," this is part of what you could have in store for you:

 It can get even more interactive for the campers who find themselves up to their eyeballs in the “Hell Hunt” where they will compete for the coveted title of “Hellmaster.”
 It will take strategy and cerebral game play to find the mandatory SCAG items.
-[SCAG = Sh*t Campers All Get ] Campers will bathe in the “Blood of A Popelick,” bow to “Lords” for a secret word, engage in voodoo rituals and much more.
+[SCAG = Sh*t Campers All Get -- it's a scavenger hunt.]
+Campers will bathe in the “Blood of A Popelick,” bow to “Lords” for a secret word, engage in voodoo rituals and much more.
 Throughout all of this our Camp Headmaster will continuously throw a wrench into their game with rule changes and spontaneous challenges that will slowly weed out the imposters and eventually expose the true “Hellmasters.”

 And if you decide to join the "Hell Hunt" and look for SCAG, there is but one rule you need to remember:

 We can change the rules.
 When we want, for any reason we want and without any notice.
 You’ll need to be listening for the camp announcements for the rule changes if you have any hope of escaping elimination.